OCC 610: Evolving Professional Seminar

 OCC 767: Critical Inquiry I

-In this course series students will participate in a supervised research experience to deepen critical inquiry skills.
-As future evidence-based practitioners, this will support the student's ability to meaningfully integrate empirical evidence into practice.
+In this course series, students will participate in a supervised research experience to deepen their critical inquiry skills.
+As future evidence-based practitioners, this will support their ability to meaningfully integrate empirical evidence into practice.
 This course is the first of two; the second course culminates in a presentation for a selected audience.

 Credits: 2